kera-cudmore/readme-examples/README.md

 * [Markdown Syntax](https://www.markdownguide.org/basic-syntax/) - This site is really comprehensive on all the different things you can do in Markdown.
 * [Markdown Table Generator](https://www.tablesgenerator.com/markdown_tables) - This may be useful to have a play around with to better understand how tables work in Markdown.
+* [Markdown Cheatsheet](https://github.com/atapas/markdown-cheatsheet) - A great markdown cheatsheet created by Atapas.
+* [Code Institute Sample README](https://github.com/Code-Institute-Solutions/SampleREADME) - Sample README created by the Code Institute

 ## Credits

 ### Media

-• All screenshots of code used in this README were taken by myself.
+• All screenshots of code used in this README were taken by myself from my own milestone project repositories or Code Institute hackathon projects I have participated in.

 • [README hero image](https://pikwizard.com/photo/computer-laptop-monitor/928d43e8628d6b5f52882557f3ff7f9c)

 ### Acknowledgments

-* [Ed](https://github.com/Edb83) - For letting me know about the heading links feature
+* [Ed](https://github.com/Edb83) - For letting me know about the heading links feature.
+* Nerd Alert - For cheering me on while creating this webinar and related documents.